eronka/culero-api/backend/README.md

 - **PostgreSQL** up and running on your machine on port `5432`.
 If you change this, or you are using a different database, you will need to change the connection string in the `.env` file.
 - Port `4200` should be free.
 This will be used by the backend to run the server.
 - **AWS S3 bucket** for storing the images.
 This is optional, but if you want to use the image upload feature, you will need to fill in the required values in the `.env` file.
+- **nest cli** installed globally.
+If not, you can install it by running `pnpm i -g @nestjs/cli`
+- **Docker** installed.
+This is optional, but if you want to run the database in a container, or you will need to run the E2E tests, you will need to have Docker installed.

 ### Installation